Best Nuts for Keto

 9. Peanut butter

 As I mentioned above, I prefer almond butter to peanut butter because it has a more favorable ratio of fat to carbs.
 However, peanut butter is still a good keto diet option.
-Just make sure that your peanut butter has no added sugars (as many brands do), or else you will be spiking your blood sugar and insulin without even realizing it.
+Just make sure that your peanut butter has no added sugars (as many brands do), or else you will be spiking your blood sugar and Fat Storing Hormone without even realizing it.
 Looking for a tasty treat?
 Learn how to make your own healthy peanut butter cups.

 Net carbs: 35 g Fat: 130 g